 This top-of-the-line model is unphased by ambient light as it shines the brightest of all our tested models.

 The EX9240 advertises a whopping 4000 lumens, but when we measured it during our brightness testing, we captured almost twice that at 7400 lumens.
 This is incredible and plays into why it is such a great option for an office.
-Most people do not want to turn the lights completely off during a presentation or meeting, and with such power behind the brightness, this model can easily be projected in a well-lit room without losing visibility.
+Most people do not want to turn the lights completely off during a presentation or meeting.
+With such power behind the brightness, this model can easily be projected in a well-lit room without losing visibility.

 Some of these larger devices can emit quite the racket.
 While the EX9240 is not the loudest in our test suite, it's also not the quietest, earning just an average score.